Facial Dysmorphia Birth Defects?

 There is currently no cure for facial dysmorphia, but treatments can help improve the quality of life for people who have the disorder.
 Treatment options may include plastic surgery, medication, and psychological counseling.
 Some people with facial dysmorphia may also require special accommodations in their daily lives, such as wearing a mask or glasses to disguise their appearance.

 Facial dysmorphia is a disorder in which people have an abnormally intense or persistent interest in one specific part of their appearance, typically the face.
 They may obsess about certain features, or feel compelled to fix perceived flaws.
 In some cases, people with facial dysmorphia may resort to extreme measures, such as plastic surgery or hair transplants, to change their appearance.

 If you are suffering from facial dysmorphia and want to get rid of it.
-The best spiritual treatment for this is a Divine amulet .
-Divine Amulet will help you gain self-confidence by eliminating your facial dysmorphia and you will get rid of it in just 24 hours.
+The best spiritual treatment for this is a divine amulet.
+Divine Amulet will help you gain self-confidence by eliminating your facial dysmorphia and you will get rid of it in just a few days.
 Wear the Divine Amulet around your neck and keep it at home too.
 This will protect you from many other diseases.